-The Wellness division, funded by the City and the HSS Trust Fund, seeks to improve the quality of life and overall well-being of City employees, retirees and their families, to improve health outcomes through prevention, managing risk, and properly managing conditions, and to help manage the rising costs of healthcare, worker's compensation and disability, as one part of a comprehensive strategy to control costs.
-Early services of the wellness division included the Employee Assistance Program, onsite wellness events, such as, flu shot clinics, biometric events, and health fairs, group exercise classes and Weight Watchers.
-With the division's expansion in 2014, supported by the Mayor's Office, Controller's Office and the Department of Human Resources, more services were added, including a City-wide Well-being Assessment, recruitment of Champions for all departments, an expanded website, and the opening of the HSS Wellness Center.
-The Wellness division works with all four employers, the departments, retirees, and labor, to best service all HSS members.
+The Well-Being division, funded by the City and the Health Service System Trust Fund, seeks to improve the quality of life and overall well-being of City employees, retirees and their families, to improve health outcomes through prevention, managing risk, and properly managing conditions, and to help manage the rising costs of healthcare, worker's compensation and disability, as one part of a comprehensive strategy to control costs.
+Early services of the Well-Being division included the Employee Assistance Program (EAP), onsite events, such as flu shot clinics, biometric events, and health fairs, group exercise classes and Weight Watchers.
+With the division's expansion in 2014, supported by the Mayor's Office, Controller's Office and the Department of Human Resources, more services were added, including a City-wide Well-Being Assessment, recruitment of Champions for all departments, an expanded website, and the opening of the SFHSS Wellness Center.
+The Well-Being division works with all four employers, the departments, retirees, and labor, to best service all SFHSS members.